 A visiting/non-degree (VND) student attends classes at Carnegie Mellon, but has not been admitted into a specific degree program.
 Anyone may take courses as a VND student for three semesters.
 After three semesters, students must be admitted into a degree program in order to continue taking courses.
 The following are exempt from this limitation: high school students; students taking only summer courses; and Carnegie Mellon staff, faculty and retirees.

-There is a one-time $25 application fee; however, Carnegie Mellon faculty, staff and retirees are exempt from this fee.
+There is a one-time $25 processing fee that will be charged to your student account; however, Carnegie Mellon faculty, staff and retirees are exempt from this fee.

 Tuition for VND students is assessed at the part-time, per unit tuition.
 Undergraduate and graduate courses will be assessed at the undergraduate part-time, per unit rate found on the Tuition & Fees webpage.
 Faculty and staff interested in taking courses should visit the HR website to review their eligibility and apply for tuition benefits.

 To register, read the Visiting/Non-Degree Guide and then complete the petition form included in the guide.
-Return the petition form to The HUB (lower level, Warner Hall), along with your $25 application fee.
+Return the petition form to The HUB (lower level, Warner Hall), along with any college transcripts, if applicable.

 Attention Residents of AL, AR & MN

 If you are a resident of Alabama, Arkansas or Minnesota, you are not eligible to apply for enrollment in Carnegie Mellon courses and programs delivered via distance education.
 View more details.